nautobot/nautobot/nautobot/docs/development/style-guide.md

 * Every model should have a docstring.
 Every custom method should include an explanation of its function.

-* Nested API serializers generate minimal representations of an object.
-These are stored separately from the primary serializers to avoid circular dependencies.
-Always import nested serializers from other apps directly.
-For example, from within the DCIM app you would write `from nautobot.ipam.api.nested_serializers import NestedIPAddressSerializer`.

 * The combination of `nautobot.core.filters.BaseFilterSet`, `nautobot.extras.filters.CreatedUpdatedModelFilterSetMixin`, `nautobot.extras.filters.CustomFieldModelFilterSetMixin`, and `nautobot.extras.filters.RelationshipModelFilterSetMixin` is such a common use case throughout the code base that they have a helper class which combines all of these at `nautobot.extras.NautobotFilterSet`.
 Use this helper class if you need the functionality from these classes.

 * The combination of `nautobot.core.forms.BootstrapMixin`, `nautobot.extras.forms.CustomFieldModelFormMixin`, `nautobot.extras.forms.RelationshipModelFormMixin` and `nautobot.extras.forms.NoteModelFormMixin` is such a common use case throughout the code base that they have a helper class which combines all of these at `nautobot.extras.forms.NautobotModelForm`.
 Use this helper class if you need the functionality from these classes.